How to choose where to live in London

 London is an amazing, ever-changing patchwork of different neighbourhoods, each with its own distinctive character and vibe.

-Yet with so many different areas – all promising their own unique blend of city living – searching for houses or apartments in London can feel a bit daunting.
-This is why it’s important to narrow down what you want before you start your search.
-So here are a few tips to help you find your place in the city.
+Yet with so many different areas all promising their own unique blend of city living, searching for houses or apartments in London can feel a bit daunting.
+This is why it’s important to know what you want to prioritise before you start your search.

 What are you looking for?